 The relationship between environmentalism and food was not always obvious to me.
-It was not until I accepted food’s effect on the spirit did I start caring about how I chose to nourish my body.
+It was not until I accepted food’s effect on the spirit did I start caring about how I choose to nourish my body.

 Environmentalism can also mean cherishing your body, your soul’s environment.